PanagiotisKots/SafeSocket/README.md

 - The program includes 📋menus in both profiles (server - client), offering options such as -help, single server-client connection / multiple connections, and a variety of other functions.
 Currently, it is in version 0.1, and some features are still pending.
-Further improvements and new versions are expected to be made available on the program's GitHub repository with its first official release.
+Further improvements and new versions are expected to be made available on this repository as it's future versions get released.

 <br>